Rory Bremner

 Roderick Keith Ogilvy "Rory" Bremner, FKC (born 6 April 1961) is a Scottish impressionist and comedian, noted for his work in political satire and impressions of British public figures.
-He is also known for his work on Mock the Week as a panellist (for Series 1 and 2), Rory Bremner...Who Else?, and sketch comedy series Bremner, Bird and Fortune.
+He is best known for co-starring with John Bird and John Fortune in the comedy sketch shows Rory Bremner...Who Else? and Bremner, Bird and Fortune, as well as being a team captain on the first two series of comedy panel show Mock the Week.

 Early life

 Bremner was born in Edinburgh, the son of Major Donald Stuart Ogilvy Bremner (1907–1979) and his second wife Ann Simpson (1922–2001).
 He has an older brother and an older half-sister (from his father's first marriage).
 Bremner was educated at Clifton Hall School and Wellington College, and then studied Modern Languages at King's College London, graduating with a degree in French and German in 1984.

 In 2009, Bremner was the subject of the series Who Do You Think You Are? in a quest to research about his father, whom he barely knew.
 His father had served in the 1st Battalion, East Lancashire Regiment during the Second World War and was often away from home.
 Bremner travelled to 's-Hertogenbosch, the Dutch city liberated by the East Lancs, amongst other places to retrace his father's footsteps.
 Together with his brother, they traced their father's ancestry and discovered that their great-grandfather John Ogilvy had served as a "surgeon general" (equivalent of the present-day senior Royal Army Medical Corps medical officer) during the Crimean War and was later posted to British colonies.